designstem/projects/spirals/index.md

 ### Dice cylinder paper sheet template

-To construct the paper model of the dice staircase you can use the following Paper Sheet Template:
+To construct the paper model of the dice staircase, you can use the following Paper Sheet Template:

 [Paper Sheet Template](https://spiralsdesignstem.files.wordpress.com/2019/05/the_dice_cylinder_paper_sheet_template.pdf) -->